dcbaker/cython/docs/src/userguide/sharing_declarations.rst

 .. _sharing-declarations:

 ********************************************
-Sharing Declarations Between Cython Modules
+Sharing Declarations Between Cython0 Modules
 ********************************************

-This section describes how to make C declarations, functions and extension types in one Cython module available for use in another Cython module.
+This section describes how to make C declarations, functions and extension types in one Cython0 module available for use in another Cython0 module.
 These facilities are closely modeled on the Python import mechanism, and can be thought of as a compile-time version of it.